John Joseph Mitty: Early life and education

-Mitty attended Manhattan College, where he earned a Bachelor of Arts degree in 1901.
+Mitty attended Manhattan College in New York City, where he earned a Bachelor of Arts degree in 1901.
 He then began his studies for the priesthood at St. Joseph's Seminary in Yonkers, New York.

 Priesthood

-On December 22, 1906, Mitty was ordained a priest for the Archdiocese of New York by Archbishop John Farley.
+On December 22, 1906, Mitty was ordained a priest at St. Joseph's for the Archdiocese of New York by Archbishop John Farley.
 He continued his studies at the Catholic University of America in Washington, D.C., where he earned a Bachelor of Sacred Theology degree in 1907.
 The following year he received a doctorate in theology from the Major Pontifical Seminary in Rome.

-Following his return to New York City in 1909, Mitty briefly served as a curate at St. Veronica Parish in the West Village of Manhattan.
+Following his return to New York City in 1909, the archdiocese briefly assigned Mitty as a curate at St. Veronica Parish in the West Village of Manhattan.
 From 1909 to 1917, he was a professor of dogmatic theology at St. Joseph's Seminary.
 One of Mitty's students at St. Joseph's was future Cardinal James McIntyre.
-During World War I, Mitty served as a chaplain in the U.S. Army, serving with the American Expeditionary Forces, 49th Infantry Division, and 101st Airborne Division in France.
-He was attached to two New York regiments that participated in the 1918 Meuse-Argonne Offensive.
+After the entry of the United States into World War I in 1917, Mitty served as a chaplain in the U.S. Army, serving with the American Expeditionary Forces, 49th Infantry Division, and 101st Airborne Division in France.
+He was attached to two New York regiments that participated in the 1918 Meuse-Argonne Offensive in France.

-Mitty was released from military service in 1919, and subsequently assigned as pastor of Sacred Heart Parish in Highland Falls, New York.
+After the end of the war, Mitty was discharged from military service in 1919.
+The archdiocese then assigned him as pastor of Sacred Heart Parish in Highland Falls, New York.
 In addition to his pastoral duties, he served as a Catholic chaplain at the United States Military Academy at West Point from 1919 to 1922.
 In 1922, Archbishop Patrick Hayes named Mitty pastor of St. Luke Parish in the Bronx.

-Episcopacy

-Salt Lake City
+Bishop of Salt Lake

-On June 21, 1926, Mitty was appointed the third bishop of the Diocese of Salt Lake City by Pope Pius XI.
+On June 21, 1926, Mitty was appointed the third bishop of Salt Lake by Pope Pius XI.
 He received his episcopal consecration on September 6, 1926. from Cardinal Patrick Hayes, with Bishops John Dunn and Daniel Curley serving as co-consecrators, at St. Patrick's Cathedral in New York City.

 Mitty inherited a diocese deeply in debt.
 His predecessor had resorted to taking out new loans to pay the interest on previous debt, and left the diocese owing over $300,000.
 Mitty took control of the finances, focusing on improving the weekly offertory collection.
 When he left in 1932, the diocese was beginning to pay off its debts, and his successor was able to finish paying them off in 1936.